javierbg/ordinal-losses/README.md

 Notice that:

+* They receive the labels as scalars.
+No one-hot encoding should be performed.
+Any encoding will be performed by the loss, if necessary.
 * Losses may require different number of output neurons from your network.
 Therefore, it is necessary to ask them how many outputs are required.
 * The `process()` method must be called before calling `compute_loss()` or `to_proba()`.
 This is due to efficiency reasons.